 - Blood has an unusually accurate example as one of the most common available weapons.
 Blood II: The Chosen nerfs it with slower firing and reload speeds, and worse accuracy.
 Even so, it has a greater damage-per-shot rate than the Auto Shotgun introduced in The Nightmare Levels.

-- Alliance Of Valiant Arms has the Winchester M1887S which has a sawed-off barrel and stock.
+- Alliance of Valiant Arms has the Winchester M1887S which has a sawed-off barrel and stock.
 The weapon is a clear Shout-Out to the one used in Terminator 2: Judgement Day; the player-character even flip-cocks it between shots.

 - These sort of appear in Marathon 2 and Infinity.
 Sort of, because "sawed-off" indicates that they were once full-size shotguns, and these seem to have been originally manufactured at this size.
 And they can be used Guns Akimbo in a fashion akin to the Terminator 2 example above.
 It even lampshades the "flip it around to reload" maneuver.

-- Oddly, for a game that's largely an enormous mass of action movie tropes and Badass, Max Payne handles its sawed-off shotgun comparatively realistically.
+- Oddly, for a game that's largely an enormous mass of action movie tropes and badass, Max Payne handles its sawed-off shotgun comparatively realistically.
 You can't fire both barrels at once, it only holds two shots, and although devastating at extreme close range, it's much less useful than your standard pump-action at longer ranges.
 The primary mistake is that he uses it one-handed.

 - The primary advantage of the sawed-off shotgun is that, by abusing the game mechanics, you can shoot-dodge into a group of enemies, blast one or two, then immediately shoot-dodge again to reload immediately.
 Max Payne 2 "fixes" this by still requiring a reload animation, but you can still reload incredibly quickly by doing the fancy-looking bullet time reloads.

-- The True Matrix Mod adds Sawed Off Shotgun Akimbo as a weapon option once you pick up a second SOS.
+- The True Matrix Mod adds Sawed Off Shotgun Akimbo as a weapon option once you pick up a second one.
 It basically doubles the firepower of a normal one, making it a four-shot weapon.

 - In Team Fortress 2, a lever-action shotgun is the Scout class' weapon of choice: Scouts being the fastest and most vulnerable class in the game, Scout players are expected to get close to their enemies, fire, and make a hasty retreat before the target gets a chance to retaliate - provided that he survives.